Benchmark German bonds rise, set to end week unscathed from U.S. sell-off | Business

 Benchmark German bonds rallied on Friday, tracking U.S. Treasuries, and were set to end the week unscathed from a hefty bond sell-off across the Atlantic.
 With investors digesting the U.S. Federal Reserve's willingness to let inflation drift above target after Wednesday's meeting, U.S. 10-year Treasury yields shot up on Thursday to their highest since January 2020, pulling up euro area bond yields with them.

-But markets calmed on Friday with Treasury yields falling and German 10-year yields, the benchmark for the euro area, was down 3 basis points (bps) to -0.29% at 0805 GMT, set to end the week unchanged.
-In contrast, 10-year U.S. Treasury yields are up 4 bps this week.
+But markets calmed on Friday with Treasury yields falling and German 10-year yields, the benchmark for the euro area, was down 3 basis points (bps) to -0.29%, set to end the week almost unchanged.
+In contrast, 10-year U.S. Treasury yields are up 5 bps this week to about 1.7%.

+In the chart below the weekly absolute change in German and U.S. yields.
+"The 10Y U.S. Treasury yield reached 1.75%, and the 1.75-2% range appears to be where the market wants to eventually get to," ING analysts said.

 Analysts said that even though the euro area bonds had outperformed those in the United States, the higher yield levels are still concerning in the aftermath of the European Central Bank's decision last week to accelerate its bond purchases.
 Driven by bets that a vast U.S. fiscal stimulus package will boost growth and inflation, the bond sell-off has largely been seen as exported into Europe, stoking fears of an unwarranted tightening in financial conditions in the bloc, which faces a weaker recovery outlook than the United States.